 One of the first things that came to light is that the whole episode could have not happened if users had put a passcode lock to their iDevices.
 When you have a passcode lock for your iPhone/iPad, a remote lock from iCloud.com is not possible unless the passcode is given.

 The takeaway is that passcodes are not just on-device security features.
-They serve extra purposes occasionally, one of them being protecting you from unauthorized remote locks.
+They serve extra purposes occasionally, one of them is protecting you from unauthorized remote locks.

 Change Apple ID Password, Frequently